FrancoGallo/FrancoGallo/README.md

 - 📫 How to reach me **gallofrancogabriel@gmail.com**

 - 📄 About me: I am a person who some time ago discovered this world of programming and was fascinated.
 I love to continue learning and perfecting myself every day.
-I am a person who some time ago discovered this world of programming and was fascinated.
-I love to continue learning and perfecting myself every day.

 <h3 align="left">Connect with me:</h3>
 <p align="left">